neopragma/javahelloapp/README.md

 ### 16.1 The POM

 We want to use Spring Boot to help us package the standalone application for deployment.
-Our POM will be different from the one we used for the ```javhellolib``` project.
+Our POM will be different from the one we used for the ```javahellolib``` project.
 Here it is:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>